selwynpolit/d9book/book/blocks.md

  */
 ```

-In most cases you will implement ContainerFactoryPluginInterface.
+In most cases you will implement `ContainerFactoryPluginInterface`.
 Plugins require this for dependency injection.
 So don't forget:

 ```php